Primary tabs

 Other

 All PhD students are probationary in their first year.
-In the 10th month of the first year, students are required to submit a report, the purpose of which is to provide evidence of their suitability for registration for a PhD.
+In the 10th month of the first year (or part-time equivalent), students are required to submit a report, the purpose of which is to provide evidence of their suitability for registration for a PhD.
 This report will be assessed at an oral examination (viva) by two examiners, and the student will need to pass in order to be formally registered for the PhD and continue their studies.

 If successful, the student moves from being 'probationary' to being formally registered for the PhD and can proceed with their project.